yunhaixiang/yunhaimath/research.md

 - Ramification theory
 - Moduli spaces and stacks

-I also have some interests in mathematical logic.
+Outside my main interests, I also have some interests in mathematical logic.

 ### Publications
 - **This is the title of your paper** \\